HabitRPG/habitica-chat-extension/README.md

 This is an official Habitica (HabitRPG) Chrome and Firefox Extension that it is maintained only by volunteer contributors to Habitica.
 This code is not maintained by staff.

-Please note that the Chrome and Firefox port are almost identical.
-Coding requirements for porting chrome extensions to firefox can be found in [this article](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Porting_a_Google_Chrome_extension).

-To allow for ease of deployment the code is kept in separate folders, chrome, and firefox.
-If changing the code,
+When making changes please keep these things in mind
-+ please ensure you replicate the code changes in the other port and test both.
++ Ensure the code works for both, Chrome and Firefox.
 + It is important when completing changes to firefox to zip the files (not the folder but the files themselves) as described in this [article](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Package_your_extension_).
-+ To make it easier on staff please ensure you update this ReadMe file with the latest version changes.
++ Update this ReadMe file with the latest version changes.
 This will be used for the release notes.
-+ Update manifest.json in both chrome and firefox with the latest version number.
++ Update manifest.json with the latest version number.
 + Increased the Refresh Rate as required by staff
 # Version history

+### 2.2.9
++ Merge the code for Chrome and Firefox

 ### 2.2.8
 + Fix avatars not displaying bug